 3. Letter of Good Standing.
 A letter of good standing must be received from the dean of the law school from which transfer is desired.
 The letter must indicate whether the applicant is in good standing and is eligible for continued enrollment.
 When possible, it should include the applicant's class standing upon completion of first-year studies.
 The letter must be sent after the conclusion of the academic term immediately preceding desired enrollment.

 A student who has completed the first year of full-time studies in a Juris Doctor degree program at a law school which is approved by the American Bar Association may be considered for admission as a visiting student.
+Admission is granted for one academic term at a time.
 A student may visit for a maximum of one academic year after either the first or second year of law school.

 Admission Procedure Outline

 1. Law School Application.
 All applicants are required to apply online through LSAC.org.
-An applicant seeking to visit beginning spring 2013 semester must submit an application by November 1, 2012 and the file must be complete by November 15, 2012.
-An applicant seeking to visit for the 2013 summer term must submit an application by May 1, 2013 and the file must be complete prior to May 15, 2013.
-An applicant seeking to visit beginning fall 2013 semester must submit an application for admission by June 15, 2013 and the file must be complete prior to July 1, 2013.
+An applicant seeking to visit beginning Spring 2016 semester must submit an application by November 1, 2015 and the file must be complete by November 15, 2015.
+An applicant seeking to visit for the 2016 Summer Term must submit an application by May 1, 2016 and the file must be complete prior to May 15, 2016.
+An applicant seeking to visit beginning Fall 2016 semester must submit an application for admission by June 15, 2016 and the file must be complete prior to July 1, 2016.
 Application files completed after those dates may be considered by the Admissions Committee at its discretion.
 An application fee of $50 must be paid online when applying through LSAC.org.

 2. Reason for Visiting.
 Each applicant must provide a statement giving the reason for being a visiting student.
 The statement should accompany the application form.